jakimowb/enmapbox_testmigration2/doc/source/index.rst

 The EnMAP-Box is a python plugin for `QGIS <https://www.qgis.org/en/site/#>`_, designed to process and visualise hyperspectral remote sensing data.

+Get going with the :ref:`Installation <usr_installation>` and the :ref:`Getting Started <getting_started>` chapter!

 Key features
 ************

-* Remote Sensing Extension for QGIS
+* Extends QGIS with various remote sensing and spectroscopy functionality
-* State of the art Machine Learning Algorithms for Classification, Regression and More
+* State of the art machine learning algorithms for classification, regression and more
-* Advanced Spectral Library Management
+* Advanced spectral library management
 * Python API

 .. figure:: img/screenshot_main2.png